 AUSSENKEHR PRIMARY SCHOOL

 750 children ages 7-13 attend Aussenkehr Primary School, however the school facilities can only accommodate half of the students at one time.
 Junior Primary children attend in the morning, and Senior Primary children attend in the afternoon.
 Over half the students are on the "orphans and vulnerable children" list, meaning their families cannot afford their school necessities.
-The school only has two toilets, neither of which are operational, so all children must use the bushes surrounding the school as a bathroom.
 Older students are forced into small chairs and desks barely suited for a 7 year old student.
 Lack of teacher housing causes a high turnover rate among qualified instructors, as working and living conditions are brutal, with classroom temperatures rising above 50 °C (120 °F).
 Lack of electricity means there is no escape from the heat.
 The school's open spaced was filled with an additional classroom in 2015, so there is no playground or open space for children to play.
 Without accommodating school facilities or after-school programs, children wander the streets when they aren't in class.

 - Construct playground and soccer field on school grounds